kamwoods/splendir/README.md

 ![Splendir Tree Listing View](assets/sds-treeview.png)

-The **Detailed File List** view is exported as a comma-separated value file, and the **Tree View** is exported as an ASCII text file.
+The **Detailed File List** view is exported as a comma-separated value file, and the **Tree View** is exported as a UTF-8 encoded text file.
 Additional export options are planned for future releases.

 ![Splendir Directory Analysis View](assets/sds-analysis.png)